Commission on Gender Equality response to 2012 State of the Nation Address

 Mr D Kekana (ANC) gave an example of a naturally gifted pupil in

 Ms Hicks stated that it was impossible for the CGE to be everywhere all the time.
 CGE was not a service delivery institution, but one that attended to coordination.
 However, she promised to get further details and follow up on this pupil.

-Mr Baloyi confirmed this, and promised that CGE would contact the family in Port Elizabeth.
-He noted, however, that similar situations could be seen in many poverty stricken areas.
+Mr Baloyi confirmed this, and promised that CGE would contact the family in

 Ms G Tseke (ANC) asked what strategies the CGE had to deal with the challenges the country faced. such as unemployment amongst women, and their lack of access to land and basic services.
 She wondered what the responsibility was of the CGE in relation to the Job Fund.
 She asked how exactly the CGE intended to bring influence to bear on other departments.

 Ms Hicks said that the CGE would engage with the Committee shortly to present its programme of action, once this had been tabled in Parliament.

 Ms M Tlake(ANC)felt that the concept of empowerment seemed to override the concept of gender.
 He suggested that women had first to be empowered, so that they could then achieve gender equality.
 He asked how the CGE planned to achieve gender equality without losing the focus.